 The 2017 FEWSTERN Research Challenge Meeting will be held December 7-9, 2017 at the Franklin Marriott Cool Springs, Franklin, TN USA.
 You can use the links below for quick access to meeting information:

-- Draft Agenda - this draft agenda is a "work in progress" and is subject to change.
-For a detailed discussion of the goals of this meeting and the breakout topics, see Meeting Information.
+- Agenda for Meeting- For a detailed discussion of the goals of this meeting and the breakout topics, see Meeting Information.

 - Hotel Reservations - The room block closes on November 15, 2017